GuidoZam/vscode-Invisifolder/README.md

 ## Commands

-- `Invisifolder: Hide Folder` — Hide a folder (Explorer context or command palette).
+- `Invisifolder: Hide Folder` — Hide a folder (Explorer context menu or command palette).
-- `Invisifolder: Unhide Folder` — Remove a folder from hidden list.
+- `Invisifolder: Unhide Folder` — Remove a folder from hidden list (command palette or status bar).
-- `Invisifolder: Toggle Folder Visibility` — Toggle when right-clicking a folder.
-- Click the status bar item to manage hidden folders.
+- Click the status bar item to manage hidden folders with a quick menu.

 ## How it stores settings